H.E. Dr Yassin Saeed Noman, Yemeni Ambassador to the Court of St James

 Dr Adel Aulaqi

 Adel Aulaqi MB, ChB.
 FRCSEd.
-DTM&H, MFPM, MA (History) is a practising physician who qualified in Edinburgh and specialises in tropical diseases and general surgery.
+DTM&H, MFPM, MA (History) is a former physician who qualified at Edinburgh University and specialises in tropical diseases and general surgery.
 He served as Director of Medical Services of the Aden Refinery medical division from 1978 to late 1982 and worked closely with the Ministry of Health of the People's Democratic Republic of Yemen (PDRY).
 He subsequently spent twelve years in pharmaceutical medicine, initially as medical adviser (Middle East and Africa) after which he took charge of worldwide Phase IV clinical trials programme at the Wellcome Foundation Research Laboratories (UK) until 1995.
 In 2008 he gained an MA in History from the School of Oriental and African Studies (SOAS), University of London, where his dissertation was on the development of the health services in South Arabia under British rule (1937–1967).
 He holds a deep interest in Yemen’s health care system(s), and visits family and friends in Yemen regularly.
+He is the author of From Barefoot Doctors to Professors of Medicine in 75 Years: A Brief History of Modern Medicine in Yemen, 1940–2015 (Eidat Shams Publishing, 2017)

 James graduated from Cambridge University with an MA in Social and Political Science, and later gained an MSc with distinction at the London Business School.
 His early career focused on the development challenges of the poorest countries of the Middle East and Sahelian Africa.
 He was Director of the CIIR (now Progressio) Programme in Yemen and Somalia from 1976 to 1980, and throughout the 1980s was War on Want Programme Director for the Middle East and the Sahel.
 A five year spell as Director General of Consumers International in the early 1990s was followed by a period as Senior Consultant at Gemini Consulting.
 This led to extensive consulting and advisory work initially in the energy sector addressing its sustainability challenges, not least climate change.
 James set up James Firebrace Associates Ltd (JFA) in 1998, with a focus on the analysis and management of the interconnected strategic issues of water, economic revitalisation, sustainable livelihoods and conflict prevention.
 This has taken him back to Yemen where since 2005 JFA has been active in a number of capacities.
 These have included Senior Adviser on Social and Environmental Issues to YLNG during the construction and compensation phase, and with the UN designing a coastal livelihoods programme involving pilots on the Red Sea and Gulf of Aden.
 Most recently James has coordinated the UK-funded research programme assessing and proposing solutions for the future of the city of Taiz, facing extreme water scarcity, severe constraints on industrial investment and job creation, and conflict with its hinterland.
 This latter work raises issues fundamental to the future wellbeing of Yemen, and is summarised in Rebuilding Yemen: Political, Economic and Social Challenges (Gerlach, 2015).